chriszielinski/Thesi/Tests/Fixtures/integration-test-expected.md

  > 🔥 This is a fire callout.

 Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, from a Lorem Ipsum passage, and going through the cites of the word in classical literature, discovered the undoubtable source.

+ - **List item 1** — Description for list item 1.
+ - **List item 2** — Description for list item 2.

 > 🐞 **Bug:** This is a bug callout.